-Say: Manage food allergies in the kitchen and lunchroom by knowing what to avoid and substitute.
+The first step in managing food allergies in the kitchen and lunchroom is knowing what to avoid and substitute.
 Ask parents of a child with a food allergy to provide a list from their physician of food ingredients the child needs to avoid as well as suggested substitutes.
 Be sure to always read labels, and check labels each time you get a shipment.
 Manufacturers sometimes change their formulations without warning, and you don't want to inadvertently serve an allergen to an allergic student.
 Include allergen information on your recipes to help identify which menu items may cause a reaction.